 Understanding the context of a text is more important than getting every word right from the start.
 You can start deriving single words from the context as soon as you understand the context.

 In the end, this would give you a better feeling of the sentence structure and meanings of specific words over time.

 I often compare this with the time when it’s snowing and I’m driving.
 Especially in the dark.
 If you look at every snowflake, you will be distracted and you will not see the road anymore.

-2. Find the essential information in the text to improve your German reading comprehension
+2. Find the essential information in the text to improve your reading comprehension

-Finding the most critical information in a text is another crucial element for improving your German reading comprehension.
+Finding the most important information in a text is another crucial element for improving your German reading understanding.
 But where should you start looking for it?
 That highly depends on the type of text you are reading.